 Trying regional dishes is for sure a necessary part of every trip.
 Polish cuisine is rich and delicious.
 Forget about counting calories and start discovering amazing polish tastes!
 Check out what you have to try when in Krakow.

-Eating bigos is almost an obligatory point of visit to Poland.
-The most important thing is that a bigos should be made according to the tradition – it should consist of good sauerkraut, a lot of meat, forest mushrooms, dried plums and specific spices.
+Eating bigos is almost an obligatory point of the visit to Poland.
+The most important thing is that bigos should be made according to the tradition – it should consist of good sauerkraut, a lot of meat, forest mushrooms, dried plums and specific spices.
 It is safe to say that bigos is a trademark of Polish cuisine.
 Although bigos is this type of dish, which always includes several basic ingredients, each housewife can still come out with something special.
 Everything depends on the spices and additives that the cook will use to prepare it.
 It can be seasoned in various ways.
 You can add garlic, marjoram, mushrooms, sausage and pieces of meat and sometimes wine.

 Foreigners love Polish dumplings, as well as Polish people, do.
 This dish probably enjoys its greatest recognition.
 Pierogi stuffed with meat filling, with sauerkraut and mushrooms, as well as dumplings with cheese or fruit – it’s worth serving with different types of fillings.
 They can be boiled, baked or fried, with cracklings and without.
 Also, they vary depending on the region.
 They can be small, in the form of ears, medium size, but also large.
 The traditional ones are: Russian, with cabbage and mushrooms and meat ones.
 They can be found in a sweet version too: with cheese, fruit, plum jam.
 The rich variety of stuffings helps everyone find their perfect pierogi.